a-saksham/Algorithms/BackTracking Problems/README.md

+# BackTracking

-Implementation of Backtracking Algorithm by solving the following Problems:
+### Implementation of Backtracking Algorithm by solving the following Problems:

-a. n-Queen
-b.
-Sudoku Solver
+- Sudoku Solver
-c.
-Finding all Unique Combinations where sum equals to target
+- Finding all Unique Combinations where sum equals to target
+- n-Queens

+**_more coming soon_**